History of the Arizona Diamondbacks: 2004-2007: Uniform Redesign, Return To Post-Season

 Not only did the Diamondbacks uniforms change, but many faces of the organization changed as well.
 Fan favorite and Diamondbacks stalwart Luis Gonzalez did not return as the left fielder for the Diamondbacks.
 The most popular player in franchise history, "Gonzo" signed a one-year contract worth just under $7 million on December 7 to play for the rival Los Angeles Dodgers for the 2007 season.
-Craig Counsell, Miguel Batista and Jay Bell, also signed with other teams, as did Thom Brennaman, the original Diamondbacks play-by-play man.
+Craig Counsell, Miguel Batista and Jay Bell also signed with other teams, as did Thom Brennaman, the original Diamondbacks play-by-play man.

 In the 2007 regular season, the Diamondbacks enjoyed success with a young team including Brandon Webb, Conor Jackson, Stephen Drew, Carlos Quentin, Chad Tracy, Chris Young, Miguel Montero, Mark Reynolds (called up from Double-A in May) and Justin Upton (called up from Double-A in August).
 Despite being outscored over the season, the Diamondbacks posted the best record in the NL with 90 wins and 72 losses.
-Their unorthodox style led to the team adopting an unofficial motto coined by 1st baseman Tony Clark; "Anybody, Anytime."
+Their unorthodox style led to the team adopting an unofficial motto coined by 1st baseman Tony Clark: "Anybody, Anytime."
 On September 28, the Diamondbacks defeated the Colorado Rockies to secure a position in the 2007 playoffs.
 After the Padres' defeat at the hands of the Milwaukee Brewers on September 29, the Diamondbacks secured both the NL West title and home field advantage throughout the NL playoffs.

 After taking the first two games at home against the Cubs, in the National League Division Series, they took the series to Wrigley Field, where they completed their sweep, earning their first berth in the National League Championship Series since 2001.
 In the NLCS, they faced the Colorado Rockies again.
 The Rockies had been on an incredible winning pace since the All Star break, and they swept the Diamondbacks in four games.

-2007 off season

 On December 3, 2007, the Diamondbacks traded Carlos Quentin, who had failed to perform to expectation, to the Chicago White Sox for first base prospect Chris Carter.

 On December 14, in a blockbuster trade, the Diamondbacks acquired starting RHP Dan Haren from the Oakland Athletics for six players: LHP Brett Anderson, LHP Dana Eveland and LHP Greg Smith; the above-mentioned just-acquired infielder Chris Carter; and outfielders Aaron Cunningham and Carlos González.
 The team also traded relief pitcher José Valverde, who led the major leagues in saves in 2007 with 47, to the Houston Astros for reliever Chad Qualls, RHP Juan Gutiérrez and IF/OF Chris Burke.
 Haren was 15–9 with a 3.07 ERA for Oakland in 2007.
 On August 5, 2008 Dan Haren signed a four-year, $44.75 million deal with the Diamondbacks worth a guaranteed $41.25 million through 2012 and including a $15.5 million club option for 2013 with a $3.5 million buyout.